Arya Just Changed Game of Thrones History. Here's How She Did It

 It wasn’t Jon.
 Nor Daenerys.
 Instead, Arya got the hero’s moment at the end of the Battle of Winterfell.
 After thousands fell during the fight in “The Long Night,” Arya managed to kill the Night King — and destroy every single White Walker and wight in the process.
 She saved Winterfell and all of humankind.

 Arya realizes her fate in a conversation with Melisandre, who returned to Winterfell to help the living after being exiled from the North last season.
 (She tells Ser Davos that there’s no need to execute her as she’ll be “dead before the dawn.”)
 After escaping several wights in the castle with the Hound at her side, Arya speaks to Melisandre for the first time since the Red Priestess took Gendry away.
-Arya confirms that Melisandre does, indeed see the future — she saw that she and Arya would meet again, and that Arya would kill a great many people.
+Arya confirms that Melisandre does indeed see the future — she saw that she and Arya would meet again, and that Arya would kill a great many people.
 Melisandre tells Arya that the Stark girl has closed brown eyes, green eyes, and then pauses before saying, “blue eyes.”
 With that hint, Arya divines she is meant to kill the Night King and sprints away.

 In the post-episode breakdown, showrunners David Benioff and D.B.
 Weiss said that they have known for three years that Arya would be the one to kill the Night King.
 “We knew it had to be Valyrian steel in the exact spot where the Children of the Forest put the dragonglass blade to create the Night King.
 And he’s uncreated by Valyrian steel.”